psenough/NPlusPlusAssistant/README.md

 * update status bar while downloading / creating first launch stuff

+* preload all spreadsheet data instead of getting it on tab change

 * option to refresh lists (in case people are renaming things on folder)

 * option to rename backups from within N++ Assistant